tholman/giflinks/readme.md

 #### HTML

-There aren't many restrictions for the `html` elements you want to use to activate GifLinks, the one manditory attribute a `data-src`, which needs to point to the gif/image you wish to flash up when hovering.
+There aren't many restrictions for the `html` elements you want to use to activate GifLinks, the one mandatory attribute a `data-src`, which needs to point to the gif/image you wish to flash up when hovering.

 ```html
 <a href="awesome.html" data-src="./img/awesome.gif"> Check this out! </a>